Opposition set to win Suriname election: preliminary results - France 24

 The 74-year-old was convicted of having 15 political opponents -- including lawyers, journalists and businessmen -- rounded up and executed.

-The incident, known as the "December killings," was investigated by Santokhi, a former justice minister and police commissioner.
+The incident, known as the "December killings," was investigated by Santokhi in his previous roles as justice minister and police chief.

 Bouterse appealed his conviction and the case was postponed until June due to the coronavirus pandemic.